-Wellens syndrome is a pattern of deeply inverted or biphasic T waves in V2-3, which is highly specific for a critical stenosis of the left anterior descending artery (LAD).
+Wellens Syndrome is a clinical syndrome characterised by biphasic or deeply inverted T waves in V2-3, plus a history of recent chest pain now resolved.
+It is highly specific for critical stenosis of the left anterior descending artery (LAD)

-Patients may be pain free by the time the ECG is taken and have normally or minimally elevated cardiac enzymes; however, they are at extremely high risk for extensive anterior wall MI within the next few days to weeks.
+- Patients may be pain free by the time the ECG is taken, and have normal or minimally elevated cardiac enzymes.
+However, they are at extremely high risk for extensive anterior wall MI within the subsequent days to weeks

 Rhinehart et al (2002) describe the following diagnostic criteria for Wellens syndrome: